-Ultimately, the court concluded that whether a trust should be distributed as “marital property” depends on whether the trust benefit is speculative or alternatively whether it’s sufficiently certain.
-We will dive deeper into this analysis but essentially, the specific language of a trust must be analyzed to determine whether a spouse’s benefit due to one of the spouses should be considered part of the marital estate.
+Ultimately, the court concluded that whether a trust should be distributed as “marital property” depends on whether the trust benefit is speculative or sufficiently certain.
+We will dive deeper into this analysis, but essentially, the specific language of a trust must be analyzed to determine whether a benefit due to one of the spouses should be considered part of the marital estate.
 Generally, if the benefit is so speculative that it is difficult (or impossible) to determine whether the spouse will actually get it sometime in the future, it probably will not be considered part of the marital estate.
 If, however, the benefit can be determined by some sort of ascertainable standard, then it more likely will be part of the marital estate and divided through equitable distribution.

 This case did a very good job of illustrating the vast discretion of the court, while defining the boundaries of the marital estate.
 Really, the overall finances of the family are always to be considered by the court.
 While the court can’t distribute something that is too speculative, the court can do other things to balance the speculative nature of an interest and whether one spouse will likely receive it.
-There were many lessons from this case and we will continue to discuss it on this blog.

 Once again the complexity in family law cases is illustrated by the Supreme Judicial Court.
 And when financial issues become complex, having a great divorce lawyer becomes essential.
 If you have trust interests at issue in your case, consider scheduling a free consultation with our team of divorce attorneys.
 Schedule yours today by calling 978-225-9030 during regular business hours, or complete this contact form and we will contact you back at our earliest opportunity.